 Bike Hire in Split

-NextBike have a number of bike hire locations across Split.
-You first need to register an account to use the bikes; after that you can hire one for 5 Kunas for 30 minutes (or 10 Kunas for 30 minutes for an e-bike) on a pay as you go system.
-From summer 2020, NextBike have also installed child seats on some of their bikes in Split.
+NextBike has a number of bike hire locations across Split.
+You first need to register an account to use the bikes; after that, you can hire one for 5 Kunas for 30 minutes (or 10 Kunas for 30 minutes for an e-bike) on a pay as you go system.
+From summer 2020, NextBike has also installed child seats on some of their bikes in Split.
 (A child’s bike helmet is required.)